wp-plugins/collapsing-categories/readme.txt

 * using images to mark collapsing and expanding
 * exclude posts from  the categories general and uncategorized

+= Advanced Options =

+There is a file included called advanced-config-sample.php.
+If you wish to set some advanced options, copy this file to advanced-config.php, and modify any settings you wish.
+Currently there is only one option - useCookies, which is true by default.
+Setting this to false will have the effect that categories are always closed on page load, even if you had expanded one previously.

 == Demo ==